 Despite Greenland's promising mineral wealth, there have only been nine active mine sites since World War II.
 Today, there are only two mining projects operating on the island: the White Mountain anorthosite mine and the small but high-grade Nalunaq gold mine.
 No rare earth mining has taken place to date.
 Further development of the mining sector is impeded by inadequate transport and energy infrastructure.
 The entire island, three times the size of Texas, has only 93 miles of road.
 Furthermore, Greenland has only 16 ports, each with only limited capacity.
 The Nuuk port, the island's largest, carried 2 million tons of cargo in 2021.
 The closest large port near the Kvanefjeld and Tanbreez mines is the Narsaq port, which handles only 50,000 tons of cargo annually-just 2.5 percent of the Nuuk port.
+The only airports in Greenland were built in World War II and can only accommodate small prop planes.
 Electricity generation is inconsistent and limited.
 The largest installed electricity generation capacity is currently 54 MW in the capital city of Nuuk, 290 miles away from Narsaq.
 Significant investment in energy transmission and capacity will be a necessity for any mining operation.